 The Company aims to apply a prudent investment policy.
 In line with the legal requirements, it primarily invests its assets in government securities and mortgage bonds.
 These are recognised in the banking book and managed according to the business model recorded in the accounting policies.
-In 2019 the Company only had government securities.
 The re-pricing interest risk affects the Company to a limited extent since it sells its deposits and loans with an interest rate fixed for the term, so the risk related to changes in the interest rate directly affects the securities investments.
 The base risk, yield curve risk and option risk do not materialise because of the special regulated nature of the Company and due to its product portfolio.